 Parents and community members can volunteer to serve on a variety of advisory committees, help teachers or students, or assist in a school office.
 To ensure that there is a positive and respectful working and learning environment for students, the school district requires that volunteers read the district’s policies and procedures about child abuse and neglect prevention and about sexual harassment.
-Those documents can be found in multiple languages on the school district’s website.
-Once a potential volunteer has read those documents, they will be asked to sign a policy receipt form, a Volunteer Applicant Disclosure form, and an authorization to conduct a background check through the Washington State Patrol.
+Those documents can be found in multiple languages on the district’s volunteer website.
+Potential volunteers must review and complete the volunteer packet, including an authorization to conduct a background check through the Washington State Patrol.
 The signed forms must be submitted to the school office before the volunteer can begin their service to the school.
 For more information about any volunteer program, call your child’s school.

 THE GOLD TEAM